slinderud/splunk-bots-vagrant/README.md

 ## Usage

+Please create a `secrets.yml`.
+Check `secrets.yml.example` for the variables needed.

 - `secrets.yml` Contains username and passwords for splunk and BOTS specific SA accounts
 - `devices.yml` Defines the vagrant hosts and settings
 - `deploy.yml`  Change role depending on what version of bots you want to run